acidv1p3r/adblock/README.md

 personal use testing
-For netduma router adblock needed to remove spaces to make it work
+For netduma router adblock needed to remove some stuff to make it work